tdwg/tnc/examples/example_dicranoloma_assimile.md

 # Example: Dicranoloma assimile

 Example has been worked out in a [Google Sheet](https://docs.google.com/spreadsheets/d/1ZTzHKQOgECpwUmQyDcDfnNnk6n6UK-FPCvo0qFDbJjw/edit?usp=sharing).
 Excerpts from the publications where the data has been taken from are (rather poorly) reproduced below.
 I've thrown in some of the treatments of previous workers.

-I have created the Resource Relationships for basionyms and heterotypic synonyms, but I think it would be preferable to deal with 'basionym' and 'acceptedNameUsage' (which is already in Darwin Core) properties in the TNU class.
-This way we make a clear distinction between nomenclatural relationships from concept relationships, as well as between many-to-one and many-to-many relationships.
+I have created the Resource Relationships for basionyms and heterotypic synonyms, but I think it would be preferable to deal with synonyms using 'basionym' and 'acceptedNameUsage' (which is already in Darwin Core) properties in the TNU class.
+This way we make a clear distinction between nomenclatural relationships and concept relationships, and between many-to-one and many-to-many relationships.

 <br>